tanoManzo/notes/ALS.md

 ### What is the total number of GWAS studies targeting ALS?

 According to GWAS catalog, there are 41 studies related to ALS mainly in Europe.
+Approximately 15 risk loci have been identified that are associated with ALS susceptibility.
+[PMID: **35042540**]

 ### What is the total number of ALS GWAS SNPs?

+According to GWAS catalog: 346 associations.

 ![[Pasted image 20240522094719.png]]

+### is there early-stage of ALS?